Product Review

 Ideal Users

-- Office workers transitioning from a standard mouse who want measurable wrist relief without a steep learning curve
+- Office workers transitioning from a standard mouse who want measurable wrist relief without paying MX Vertical prices.
+The learning curve is real but short — most users adapt within 3–5 days of consistent use.

-- Developers and writers who alternate between keyboard and mouse throughout the day and need a comfortable grip during sustained sessions
+- Developers and writers who alternate between keyboard and mouse throughout the day and need a comfortable grip during sustained sessions.
+The 55-degree angle reduces the forearm fatigue that comes from hours of pronated mouse use.

 Not Ideal For

-- Graphic designers or CAD professionals requiring very high DPI precision (capped at 3200 DPI)
+- Graphic designers or CAD professionals requiring very high DPI precision — the 3200 DPI ceiling is fine for most work but below what dedicated precision mice offer.

-If you are researching whether a vertical mouse can help with existing wrist pain, read our in-depth guide: Can a Vertical Mouse Cure RSI?, which covers the clinical evidence behind vertical mice and musculoskeletal strain.
+If you are researching whether a vertical mouse can genuinely help with existing wrist pain or RSI, read our in-depth guide: Can a Vertical Mouse Cure RSI?, which covers the clinical evidence behind vertical mice and musculoskeletal strain in detail.

 Unboxing and First Impressions

-The Kensington Pro Fit Ergo arrives in straightforward packaging — a compact cardboard box with the mouse, USB nano-receiver, two AA batteries, and a quick-start guide.
-No carrying case, no extras.
-This is consistent with its mid-range positioning.
+The Kensington Pro Fit Ergo arrives in straightforward, no-frills packaging — a compact cardboard box containing the mouse, USB nano-receiver, two AA batteries (pre-installed), and a quick-start guide.
+No carrying case, no extra accessories.
+This is consistent with its mid-range positioning and keeps the price honest.

 What's in the Box